shaloo/docs.arcana/docs/user-guides/wallet-ui/use-wallet-ui.md

 ---
 alias: arcana-wallet-user-guide
-title: 'Arcana Wallet User Guide'
+title: 'Arcana Wallet Features'
 description: 'Arcana Wallet UI Usage Guide.
 Learn how to use the wallet for signing blockchain transactions, switching chains and more.'
 arcana:
   root_rel_path: ../..
 ---

-# Basic Wallet Operations
+# Using the Wallet

-Learn about the Web3 operations supported by the {{config.extra.arcana.wallet_name}} UI.
-Only authenticated users can instantly access the {{config.extra.arcana.wallet_name}} to sign blockchain transactions.
+Learn about the basic Web3 operations supported by the {{config.extra.arcana.wallet_name}} UI.

 ## View Wallet

-The {{config.extra.arcana.wallet_name}} is an in-app, embedded wallet available only in apps that integrate with the {{config.extra.arcana.sdk_name}}.
-To view the wallet, log into the app and click on the wallet icon on the bottom right or left depending upon where the developer has configured.
+To view the  {{config.extra.arcana.wallet_name}} , log into the app and click on the wallet icon to maximize the wallet screen.
+Only authenticated users can access the wallet and sign blockchain transactions.

 <figure markdown="span">
   <img class="an-screenshots width_85pc" src="{{config.extra.arcana.img_dir}}/an_wallet_min_light_vanilla.gif#only-dark" alt="Arcana Wallet"/><img class="an-screenshots width_85pc" src="{{config.extra.arcana.img_dir}}/an_wallet_min_dark_vanilla.gif#only-light" alt="In-app Arcana Wallet"/>